 Whether you call these snowball cookies, Mexican wedding cookies, or pecan sandies, just be sure to make a double batch today!

 - Unsalted Butter – Real butter is essential for these cookies and I prefer unsalted so I can control the amount of salt in the cookies.
+Use our guide on how to soften butter quickly.

 - Vanilla Extract – Homemade Vanilla Extract is especially delicious!